Silarn/EDAstro/README.md

+**This plugin is no longer needed as of EDMC 6.0.0.
+This functionality is now included in core EDMC.**

 A simple [E:D Market Connector][EDMC] plugin to automatically collect data for EDAstro.com that cannot be sourced from major databases such as Spansh and EDDN.